turnerluke/ML-algos/README.md

 ## Neural Networks

 Special thanks to [Michael Nielsen](https://michaelnielsen.org/) for writing the exceptional ebook: [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
-This book provided an great learning experience of neural networks, and was a preliminary inspiration for my transition into a computational career.
+This book provided a great learning experience of neural networks, and was a preliminary inspiration for my transition into a computational career.

 ### Multi-Layer Perceptron Classifier (MLPClassifier)
 Implementation of a MLP Classifier neural network, trains with mini-batch stochastic gradient descent.